Jubatian/rrpge-spec/specs/userlib/fontdata.rst

 A table compatible with byte character writers accepting such (see "charw.rst") is provided at 0xFC480.
 This table can be used to convert CP437 byte streams to UTF-32, to be used with functions only accepting UTF.

+The table's 16 bit word address may be referred with the following symbols:

+- up_uf437_h: 0x001F
+- up_uf437_l: 0x8900